rexrainbow/phaser3-rex-notes/docs/docs/ui-fixwidthsizer.md

 ## Introduction

-Layout children game objects in grids.
+Layout children game objects in rows.

 - Author: Rex
 - A kind of game object